May 24, 2018

 • print

-In our Spring 2018 issue of harvestusa magazine, guest writer Penny Freeman looks at the stresses of ministry for women leaders, and gives practical ways churches can better support them in the work they do.
-(You can read the entire magazine issue online: Women, Sexuality, and the Church)
+In our Spring 2018 issue of the Harvest USA magazine, guest writer Penny Freeman looks at the stresses of ministry for women leaders and gives practical ways churches can better support them in the work they do.
+(You can read the entire magazine issue online: Women, Sexuality, and the Church.)

 As a 20-something on staff with Young Life, my supervisor gave me a six-page form to fill out that asked me hard questions about life and ministry.
 The questions were frighteningly personal and, I feared, would expose me as a ministry fraud.

-I waited until the last minute to hand it in, confident I was going to be fired.
+I waited until the last minute to hand in the form, confident I was going to be fired.
 My big reveal?
 I didn’t have devotions every day.
 I struggled with depressing feelings.
 And God didn’t always make sense to me in moments that were hard or disappointing.

 • We all struggled to believe the gospel when hard events were happening in our lives.